rfielding/crdtb/README.md

 - `./all.sh`
 - setup your GOROOT, GOPATH for this environment to ensure that you have a go2 env

+Run `./build` to build and execute it.
+It turns go2 code into go code.

 ## A simple app to take advantage of generics, particularly for structs

 A set of automatically mergeable data structures for dealing with sharded databases that are gossiped together.